4190/template/README.md

-MAKE SURE DOCKER DESKTOP IS RUNNING (for kubernetes commands)
+MAKE SURE DOCKER DESKTOP IS RUNNING (for kubernetes commands) AND KUBERNETES IS ENABLED

 commands in order